AdobeDocs/campaign-classic.en/help/delivery/using/use-case--creating-content-management.md

    </html>
    ```

    Calling up a function at the start of a template lets you set up a call to personalization data taken from the Adobe Campaign database (in this case: recipient.firstName and recipient.lastName), so that it can be interpreted when used in a delivery.
-For more on this, refer to [Including a JavaScript template](formatting.md#including-a-javascript-template).
+For more on this, refer to [Include a JavaScript template](formatting.md#including-a-javascript-template).

    In this example, the function will contain the following code: